Cysharp/MemoryPack/README.md

 ### Serialization callbacks

-When serialize, desrialize, MemoryPack can hook before/after event with `[MemoryPackOnSerializing]`, `[MemoryPackOnSerialized]`, `[MemoryPackOnDeserializing]`, `[MemoryPackOnDeserialized]` attributes.
+When serialize, deserialize, MemoryPack can hook before/after event with `[MemoryPackOnSerializing]`, `[MemoryPackOnSerialized]`, `[MemoryPackOnDeserializing]`, `[MemoryPackOnDeserialized]` attributes.
 It can annotate both static and instance, public and private method but must be paramterless method.

 ```csharp
 [MemoryPackable]